 Control your technology

-Once you’ve created a distraction-free environment, it’s time to eliminate the ultimate distraction: your device.
-Every notification banner, number, dot, ping, DM, is designed to snatch your attention.
+Once you've created a distraction-free environment, it's time to eliminate the ultimate distraction: your device.
+Every notification banner, number, dot, ping, or DM, is designed to snatch your attention.
 They do a good job of it, too, but you have more control than you think.

 "The second step to controlling your environment and attention is to close out of your email or go into offline or do-not-disturb mode," Thomas advises.
 Yes, even if the very task you're working on is email.

 "If I have 50 [emails] I have to answer, the only way I'm going to do that is if I stop new messages from coming in," she says.
 "Otherwise I won't get to the existing 50, because I'll answer the first one and then there will be a new one (and a new and a new one)."
 Turn your attention to new emails only after you've responded to the existing messages you set out to answer.